lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 A word about Commands and Events: when programming in Elm, "everything" that happened in the application was called a Message.
 The Update function understands the Messages, updates the state accordingly, and then emit or not new Messages.

 When reading about F#, I came accross lots of reading materials on Domain Driven Design (DDD), Event Sourcing and Command Query Responsibility Segregation (CQRS).
-One of the nice ideas I've read is the separation between Commands and Events among the Messages.
+One of the nice ideas I've read is the *separation between Commands and Events* among the Messages.

 Everytime a user wants to change the domain, it issues a Command.
 If the Command actually changes the domain, an Event is generated.
-And Event represents things that actually happened to the domain.
+An Event represents things that actually happened to the domain.
 For example, if a scout issues a Command `Sell 3`, the server checks if it's a valid Command for the actual State, and if it's ok it issues an Event `Sold 3`.
 If it's not valid, let's say the scout was not visiting any house, it returns a `ShouldBeVisiting` error, and the State is not updated.

 The cool part is that we can store all the Events, and query it at will.
 The present State is a replay of all the past Events!
 That's what Event Sourcing is all about, and I really recommend watching [every video you can](https://www.youtube.com/watch?v=8JKjvY4etTY) [from Greg Young](https://www.youtube.com/watch?v=kZL41SMXWdM), [the "father" of the Event Sourcing pattern](https://www.youtube.com/watch?v=LDW0QWie21s).